 The chapter ends with the Ethiopian going on his way home filled with joy, and Philip "finding himself"362 at Azotos, the Greek name of ancient and present-day Ashdod.

-Philip never misses a beat. a beat.
+Philip never misses a beat.

 "[He] traveled about, preaching the gospel in all the towns until he reached Caesarea."
 (Acts 8:40)

 The verb used here is euangelizō, "to preach good news."
 Philip continues to evangelize all along the coastal towns until he reaches Caesarea, a port city with a strong Roman presence.
 It is here we see him much later, hosting Paul at the conclusion of Paul's Third Missionary Journey.
 Luke writes:

 "We reached Caesarea and stayed at the house of Philip the evangelist, one of the Seven.
 He had four unmarried daughters who prophesied."
 (Acts 21:8-9)